pa11y/pa11y-ci/README.md

 > [!NOTE]
 > Providing a sitemap will cause the `urls` property in your JSON config to be ignored.

+Any `headers` set in `defaults` are sent with the sitemap request as well as with the page loads, so a sitemap behind the same authentication can still be read.

 #### Transforming URLs retrieved from a sitemap before testing

 Pa11y CI can replace a string within each URL found in a sitemap, before beginning to test.
 This can be useful when your sitemap contains production URLs, but you'd actually like to test